-Several structures were built on Flatey when the island was permanently inhabited:
+Several structures were built on Flatey Island when the island was permanently inhabited:

 Today, many buildings have been renovated and are used as summerhouses.
 Some houses are in very frequent use, but no one lives there all year round.
 Most of them are owned by relatives or descendants of the former inhabitants.
 Some are used as guesthouses.
 In most of the houses generators are used as electricity supplies, some use gas, which is also used for heating up.

 Stefán Guðmundsson, the owner of Gentle Giants, is proud of his strong family connections to Flatey.
 His grandparents, who had lived their whole life by Skjálfandi Bay, moved to the island and his father was born and brought up there.
-The family house has been nicely renovated and is today well used as a second home.
+Apart from the family house where his father grew up, he also has his own private house which has been nicely renovated and is today well used as a second home.

 Inspired to visit Flatey?
 Contact us for more information on firstname.lastname@example.org.